Xzeryn/Elastic-Stack-Docker/README.md

 This Project is based on the following by elkninja and adds the Elastic Package Registry and Elastic Artifact Registry containers:

+Edit the .env file to change settings.
+You must set the `DOCKER_HOST_IP` variable to the correct host IP for the stack deployment to work.

 # Getting started with the Elastic Stack and Docker Compose: Part 2
 ## Elastic Agent, Fleet, and Elastic APM